rob006-software/yii2-app-extended/README.md

 By default 3 types of environments are handled:

 1. `dev` - used by developer on app development.
-By default it contains some tools usefull during development, like Debug toolbar or Gii.
+By default it contains some tools useful during development, like Debug toolbar or Gii.
 2. `stage` - environment for final test before deployment to production.
 3. `prod` - production environment.

 More about environments you can find on [Wiki](https://en.wikipedia.org/wiki/Deployment_environment).